mhdzy/SSLboard/README.md

 Next, you will need to place your `.key` and `.crt` files (openSSL generated key and certificate files) into the `/SSLboard/server/` directory.
 This is where our code assumes they will be, and it will compile but NOT work if they are not placed in this package.
 If you are using the compiled binaries in the `/bin/linux/` or `/bin/macOS/` folders (explained below), then please place your `.key` and `.crt` files directly into the respective folder.

 From this point forward, you will be able to cd into a directory, compile, and execute our project.
+For simplicity's sake, we included our compiled binaries (macOS versions) in the `/SSLboard/client/` and `/SSLboard/server` directories, along with our own generated `.crt` and `.key` files.
+Feel free to use these, otherwise, you are welcome to generate your own.
 If you have trouble compiling our project in Windows, we advise you switch to a Linux or macOS machine.

 ## Execution